 Say I want an agent — how do I get one?
 First you’ll need a very good query letter and/or proposal.
 There are whole books about how to write them — in a nutshell, they should recapture in a few pages what made you excited about this book and let the agent know what to expect.
 Queryshark is a great site about queries for fiction writers.
 You can find an agent on agentquery.com or by googling your favorite writer and the word ‘agent’.
-But, it’s super hard to get an agent right now, as their whole industry is changing and they’re not taking on a lot of new clients right now.
+But it’s super-hard to get an agent right now, as their whole industry is changing and they’re not taking on a lot of new clients.
 So don’t be discouraged if you’re not chosen.
 And always remember, you don’t pay for an agent — instead, they get a percentage of the book sale.

 How do you ‘self publish’?
 You can pay a printer to print up copies of your book.
-But the best option for a lot of people (if you book doesn’t have many pictures) is to create a paperback and an ebook using services like Createspace and Lulu.
-You’ll need a program like Microsoft Word, and then Createspace will give you a template that helps you design the book.
-The upside is that Createspace is free (you only pay for the books you buy), and puts high quality paperbacks (of yours!) into the hands of Amazon customers (and you get a percentage of the profit [higher than traditional publishing] from each sale).
+But the best option for a lot of people (if you book doesn’t have many pictures) is to create a paperback and an ebook using services like Kindle Direct Publishing (KDP) or Lulu.
+You’ll need a program like Microsoft Word or Google Docs, and then KDP will give you a template that helps you design the book.
+The upside is that KDP is free (you only pay for the books you buy), and puts high quality paperbacks (of yours!) into the hands of Amazon customers (and you get a percentage of the profit [higher than traditional publishing] from each sale).
 The down side is that it doesn’t work for books with a lot of pictures, and EVERYTHING is on you.
 You control how good the cover, editing, format, and marketing is — that’s a lot of power and responsibility.

 What about companies that ‘help’ you self publish?
 The best examples of these companies really are invested in making your dream come true.
 The trade off is usually that you give them several thousand dollars and they take back a lot of that EVERYTHING responsibility that self publishing pushed into you — editing, formatting etc. Different packages are different prices — just be sure to do a lot of research if you go this way.
 And remember, it’s not anything you can’t learn to do yourself — but then, neither is making your own clothes.
 You just have to decide if it’s worth the cost.